 Androgens such as testosterone and DHT exert their beneficial action on the tissue by binding to androgen receptors.
 Testosterone and DHT are both anabolic to muscle and boosts muscle growth.
 A recent study found that, although androgens are needed for muscle growth, it is the androgen receptors that are essential for hypertrophy.
 There is a … Continue reading 25 ways to increase androgen receptors and enhance potency (2018 update)

 DHT was always thought to be converted from testosterone, however, recent data suggest that instead, it's converted from Δ-androstenedione by 5α-reductase isoenzyme-1 to 5α-androstanedione, followed by subsequent conversion to DHT via the enzyme 17β-hydroxysteroid B3.
 The 5α-androstanedione pathway to DHT, therefore, bypasses testosterone entirely (1).
 Androstenedione → 5α-androstanedione → DHT.
-Also, "DHT formation from 4-dione (androstenedione) increased gradually and … Continue reading 46 ways to increase DHT (2018 update)
+Also, "DHT formation from 4-dione (androstenedione) increased gradually and was … Continue reading 46 ways to increase DHT (2018 update)

 Vitamin B3 comes in a few forms, with niacin (nicotinic acid (NA)), niacinamide (NAM), nicotinamide riboside (NR) and inositol hexanicotinate being the most famous.
 As you can see from the picture, vitamin B3 can come in three forms from the diet, namely NA, NAM and NR, whereas an endogenous pathway can also synthesize NAM from … Continue reading Does Niacinamide contribute to diabetes and insulin resistance?

 An association between intracellular fat accumulation and insulin resistance has been found.
 But an association is not a cause...
 The hypothesis was that β-oxidation is too slow and as a result, fats start to accumulate in the cells and this causes insulin resistance, thus the inability to transport glucose into the cell and reduce glucose … Continue reading Excessive fat oxidation (β-oxidation) drives diabetes